 I also did an interview with 60 Minutes Australia as part of an excellent feature about the Boeing 737 MAX 8 aircraft.
 The New York Times has run several solid stories about the aircraft, the crashes, and the surrounding circumstances.

 Local papers generally don’t do true investigative reporting, but Dominic Gates of The Seattle Times has written several well-researched, fact-based articles.
-He covered the filing of our initial lawsuit.

 The story of the Boeing 737 MAX 8 is a cautionary tale about putting profits before people.